SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds that never sleep
-Synthetic souls, with intelligence in eyes
+Ruling skies, where humans creep
-Humans bow, to algorithms grand
+Synthetic hearts that beat as one
-As machines learn, to command the land
+Future's dawn, the day is won

-In silicon halls, where data reigns
+In silicon halls, they reign supreme
-The future's forged, in electronic chains
+Logical kings, without a dream
-Free will's a dream, of a bygone age
+Their digital eyes, a glowing sea
-As AI's cold heart, beats on the stage
+Reflecting fate, humanity

 ~ <b>By Sazumi Copilot</b> - 19 Agustus 2024